 Verify the Integrity of Destiny 2’s Game Files

-To put it simply, the “Verify integrity of game files” tool analyzes the files of Destiny 2 stored on your computer and compares it with the files of the actual server.
-If any anomalies are detected, such as missing files or configuration errors, Steam will promptly fix the issue itself, so you won’t have to.
+The “Verify integrity of game files” tool analyzes the files of Destiny 2 stored on your computer and compares them with the files of the actual server.

 Disable Steam Overlay

 Steam Overlay is a convenient interface feature that lets players do more than play the game.
 It opens the door to other types of access, such as chatting with other players while in the game, browsing the web, and purchasing DLC.

 However, using the overlay can cause extra resources to be used while the game is running and cause instability problems like fluctuating fps, especially in lower-end PCs.

 It can also cause glitches when screenshots are taken by interfering with the game’s code.
 I recommend disabling this feature momentarily and checking if Destiny 2 still keeps crashing.

 Destiny 2 is one of the best free-to-play massively multiplayer online games with a looter shooter gameplay loop that keeps the experience fun and refreshing.
 However, if your game is constantly crashing every few minutes, that fun quickly vanishes.

 Destiny 2 keeps crashing before I can even enter the game.
 Suggestions?

 These crashes are sometimes caused because of a problem on the player’s end but recently they have been due to the unoptimized updates the developers release.

 The developers have taken notice of the crashing error on the game’s official Twitter account, but due to the unoptimized updates before, the issue never seems to go away.